CambridgeEngineering/PartIB-Computing-Device-Programming/activity-1.rst

 - The record a sequence, a data structure is needed.
-	In python, or during the Mars Lander exercise, you used clever data structures that could easily change size to accomodate more data.
+	In python, or during the Mars Lander exercise, you used clever data structures that could easily change size to accommodate more data.
 	When programming simple devices, one tends to keep tighter control on memory, allocating buffers with a specific size.
 We will look at how simple arrays work in C and study examples to store and access data in them.